raj457036/Path-Finding-Visualizer/Readme.md

 ### How To Implement My Own Algorithm

-AlgoViz's all the algorithms are based on Runner class its a simple class with three main methods
+AlgoViz's all the algorithms are based on Runner class it's a simple class with three main methods

 **Note**
-Runner work as a delayed loops (why? to animate the progress and have more control over the process)
+Runner work as a delayed loop (why? to animate the progress and have more control over the process)

-Also it helps in **Step mode** execution (step by step execution)
+Also, it helps in **Step mode** execution (step by step execution)

 - **`constructor`**
   - declare all the needed variables here